Philanthropy at Soliant

 We have found that while financial donations are always welcome with charities, our hands-on work can make a far greater impact.

-In addition to our philanthropic work, we’re proud to sponsor our Sunrise Scholarship, through which we award a prize of $1,000 to a student who best explores what qualities in a company are important to them when looking for a new job.
+In addition to our philanthropic work, we're proud to sponsor our Sunrise Scholarship, through which we award a one-time educational scholarship of $1,000 to a student who best answers the question presented for our Spring 2018-Fall 2018 program.

 Soliant takes on several philanthropic projects each year and is happy to contribute its time and expertise to helping non-profit teams with often desperately-needed technology solutions.

 Our projects are modest in scope, but we strive to ensure that they provide a complete, self-sustaining solution to a problem.
 We manage them just as any other project for one of our clients with a dedicated project manager, documentation, planning, development and testing.